Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 ## Running Atlantis
 At this stage you should be able to run an operational model (such as that provided [above](#example-operational-model)), by calling a .sh or .bat file in the command line.

+Note:
+> *Note, Atlantis will start loading input files, and output a several warning messages.
+Most of these warning messages are produced to inform users about the spatial position of their functional groups, missing non-essential parameters and other model aspects and can largely be ignored.
+Where more concerning issues are present, the model will stop running. *

 <hr>